Published on 4 May 2020

 - There are over 600 farms producing AOP cheeses in Normandy

-In a nutshell, there’s much to show you, but we don’t want to milk the subject!
-Sorry, that was a cheesy joke.
+There are so many dairies to visit, but we don’t want to milk the subject!
+Sorry, cheesy joke.